Positioning Products & Services

 Positioning or Brand positioning refers to the place a brand occupies in the minds of its customers.
 It’s the key ingredient that distinguishes your brand from your competitor’s, in meaningful ways.
 Successful brand positioning plays a critical role in well-executed Marketing Strategies.

 Therefore, strong brand positioning has a great impact on the success of your business, but many high-growth companies struggle with how best to position themselves and communicate why they matter.
 Defining a clear positioning allows you to control how the market perceives your business and create a more compelling narrative for your product of service.
 Despite this, it’s all too easy for companies to get caught up in the business and product side of their operations and neglect exactly what their message is and how it fits into their marketplace.

 Positioning Core Values

 At JBPRM, we understand that a well-positioned brand communicates important target market benefits in unique and engaging compelling ways.
 These benefits also include shared core values emanating from genuine corporate vision, goals, and culture.
 Positioning a brand in technical markets like power and energy needs careful consideration for the following reasons:

 - Customers are highly knowledgeable; taking buying decisions based on all the facts

 - Members of the buying team whether influencers or decision makers, tend to be extremely risk averse.

 - The importance of communicating company values given the focus on prerequisite credentials

-- To operate in these industries, the brand values communicated must be evidenced as genuine
+- To operate with effective industrial marketing, the brand values communicated must be evidenced as genuine